GeoMigrata/dotMigrata/README.md

   the concrete implementation with additional behavioral properties.
 Each person makes independent migration decisions based on their own preferences.
 - **FactorDefinition & FactorIntensity:** Define metadata for each factor, including direction (pull or push), normalization, and value range.
-Factor intensities are stored as ValueSpec and evaluated lazily for calculations.
+Factor intensities are stored as UnitValue (0-1 range) for type safety and optimal runtime performance.
 Each city has a FactorIntensity for every FactorDefinition in the world.
 - **PersonGenerator:** Module for generating large populations (10,000 to 1,000,000+) with randomized attributes using configurable distributions (normal distribution for sensitivities).
 - **Events:** Fundamental simulation mechanism that modifies city factor values during runtime.
 Events support various